Tur\'an Problems for Mixed Graphs: Preliminaries

 For the other direction, suppose $F\not\subseteq K_{\overrightarrow{t,t}}$ for all $t$.
 Then, since $\lim_{t\to\infty}\alpha(K_{\overrightarrow{t,t}}) = 0$ and $\lim_{t\to\infty}\beta(K_{\overrightarrow{t,t}}) = \frac12$, we have $\theta(F) \leq 2 < \infty$. \end{proof}

-We can also consider the case where $F$ is a mixed graph with no directed edges; here, we obtain the equivalent to the Erd\"os-Stone-Simonovits theorem by a simple manipulation of definitions. \begin{obs} Let $F$ be an undirected graph.
+We can also consider the case where $F$ is a mixed graph with no directed edges; here, we obtain the equivalent to the Erd\H{o}s-Stone-Simonovits theorem by a simple manipulation of definitions. \begin{obs} Let $F$ be an undirected graph.
 Then